Jeremie-Beucler/Rythm-of-thoughts/README.md

 Thus, normalized time provides a positional representation of thought dynamics, allowing us to compare the trajectory of deliberation functions across responses of varying length and verbosity.

+Since we are interested in trajectory, we exclude the responses with only one chunk identified by the LLM (which were quite rare).

 ## Chunk Length by Dominant Function (Control Analysis)

 Reasoning chunks correspond to meaningful units of thought within participants' verbalizations.
 However, the length of these chunks may vary depending on their dominant deliberation function.